 I love what Duchamp gave the world of art.
 Readymades are an important artistic concept, decoupling technique from inspiring idea.
 His great thought is that art has no bounds, no technical requirement.
 It just needs to inspire, provide insight, activate, or express something that might connect.
+His innovation helped in the long-haul process of making art more accessible.

 Art’s contribution to the world from a psychic, emotional, and financial standpoint is immeasurable.
 Generations have been inspired and provoked by culture & expression in its many forms, from writing to design to murals to theater.